matan-h/H1-code/README.md

 # H1-code

-H1-code is a command line tool to level up codebases to `H1` (high) quality.
+H1-code is a command line tool to level up codebases to `H1` (high) quality using AI (local by default).
 It processes files in a specified directory, creates backups, and applies AI-based improvements to enhance code quality.
+## screenshot

 ## Installation
 Recommended: Install using `pipx`: